jtguggedal/thingy_web_bluetooth/README.md

 **Supported operations**

--   `get` - Gets the current firmware version deployed on the device
+-   `read` - Reads the current firmware version deployed on the device

 ### Gas